 Without deliberate planning to conserve ecosystem connectivity, development on the Isthmus could restrict the natural movement of plants and wildlife across this important land bridge.

-Restricting movement and decreasing “ecological connectivity” could pose risks for existing wildlife populations, and will likely limit the ability of plant and wildlife populations to adapt to a changing climate.
-Fragmentation of natural habitats can be caused by the combined effects of transportation corridors, agriculture, residential development and intensive forestry management.
-There are currently no official efforts to coordinate these kinds of developments in ways that would consider wildlife movement across the isthmus.
+If we keep putting up barriers to wildlife movement and we decrease “ecological connectivity”, it will limit the ability of plant and wildlife populations to respond to a changing climate.
+Fragmentation of natural habitats can be caused by the combined effects of roads, railways, agriculture, residential development and intensive forestry management.

 - Chignecto Connectivity Report – A report written by CPAWS NB and CPAWS NS in 2005, outlining opportunities for conserving connectivity across the Chignecto Isthmus.
 (Full report 5Mb)(Executive summary 470 kb)